thoughtpolice/buck2-nix/README.md

 in your shell environment immediately.

-And so, the very first time you run this, you'll see many Nix paths downloading into your store from the binary cache, with target names directly under the `nix//` cell.
+And so, the very first time you run this, you'll see many Nix paths downloading into your store from the binary cache.

 Now, clean `buck-out/`, then kill the `buck2d` daemon